KarthikSundar2002/EveryDayCP/README.md

 You can dowinload the ubuntu installer [here](https://drive.google.com/drive/folders/1BC9kEFHReBTteaVkMzxNUi_p6OqXp0AN?usp=sharing).

-To locally build it, follow the command below
+After cloning the repo, to locally build it, follow the command below
 ```
   npm install --save-dev @electron-forge/cli
   npx electron-forge import